 Known as Merchants Quay since the 1980s when Merchants Landing housing was built.
 It was originally built as a wharf in 1876 and known as Upper Railway Wharf before becoming Bathurst Wharf.

-There is only a footbridge on the site of the Commercial Road Bridge.
+Note there is only a footbridge on the site of the Commercial Road Bridge.

 The lock was sealed off from The Cut in 1939 for fear bombing would empty the harbour.